cnabio/duffle/docs/100-CNAB.md

 - A file system hierarchy following a defined pattern (below)
 - A main entry point, which is an executable (often a script)
 - Runtime metadata (Helm charts, Terraform templates, etc)
-- The manifest file, which enumerates images used
+- The manifest file, which enumerates images used and available parameters, along with other metadata.
-- The parameters file, which enumerates user-settable parameters
 - The Dockerfile used to produce the invocation image

 ### The File System Layout